dotneet/devneko-image-proxy/README.md

 Set the S3 bucket that you want to access.

 LAMBDA_ROLE:
-Setup the role for lambda function.
+Set the role for lambda function.
 This role must have the privilege to allow the access to the S3 bucket.
+You can use the command `yarn create-role` to create a role.

 PATH_PREFIX: (Optional)
 This value will be used as the prefix of S3 key.